1. Home

 More information

-RSPCA Australia and the Australian Veterinary Association are raising awareness to try to change how purebred dogs are selected and bred in Australia.
+RSPCA Australia and the Australian Veterinary Association are calling for the selection and breeding of dogs to prioritise dog health and welfare.
 Current and potential owners can play a vital role in helping to improve the welfare and lives of brachycephalic breeds.
-For more information or to get involved, visit the following websites: Love is Blind, Australian Veterinary Association.
-See also: American College of Veterinary Surgeons, International Cat Care, Universities Federation for Animal Welfare and UPEI Canine Inherited Disorders Database.
+For more information see Love is Blind, Australian Veterinary Association, and International Collaborative on Extreme Conformations in Dogs (ICECDogs).

 References